top of page

 1987

-In October 3,526 people attend the finals of the Men’s World Team Championships at Royal Albert Hall in London, England.
+3,526 attendance at the men’s World Team finals at Royal Albert Flail in London, England.

 1989